browserengineering/book/book/accessibility.md

 Scripts do not interact directly with the accessibility tree, much like they do not interact directly with the display list.
-However, sometimes scripts need to inform the screen reader about *why* they're making certain changes to the page to give screen-reader users a better experience.
+However, sometimes scripts need to inform the screen reader about *why* they're making certain changes to the page to give screen reader users a better experience.
 The most common example is an alert[^toast] telling you that some action you just did failed.
 A screen reader user needs the alert read to them immediately, no matter where in the document